hau-zy/product_security_challenge/project/README.md

 ## Functionalities
 - [x] Input sanitization and validation
-    - Username input validation to prevent injection
+    - Username input validation to prevent injection.
 - [x] Password hashed
     - Passwords are hashed using bcrypt with random salt for each user.
 Unique salt for each user as well as the use of cost factor would increase the effort for a malicious actor to perform offline dictionary attack.
 - [X] Prevention of timing attacks